Database

 and go to these lines:

-By default the system will look call IConfiguration.GetConnectionString("postgres")
+By default the system will call IConfiguration.GetConnectionString("postgres")

 , IConfiguration.GetConnectionString("sqlserver")